dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 > New York (multinationals) today.

-The most effective writing assumes all interpretations are valid and, line by line, places constraints on the space of interpretations.
+The most effective writing assumes all interpretations are valid and, line by line, nails constraints onto the space of interpretations, constricting the flexibility of interpretation.
+This is a combinatorial search method that scores on informational coherence, but also has "look ahead & collapse backwards" used by Bell's Theorum -- i.e. assume all possibilities, use deduction wherever possible (it is efficient), use combinatorial induction to scan forwards, then use deduction to collapse backwards.
 By limiting the set of symbols and morphemes employed, this guarantees that the proper interpretation will be reinforced by the apparent spectral harmony of a subset of semantic interpretations made manifest to the well-attuned reader.
+In the informational context, spectral harmony defines "informational coherence".
+However, I believe that *there is still absolute truth* -- which is an all encompassing ontological lattice into which all information can fit.

 I realize that Chinese authors of the I Ching -- and indeed the authors of whatever body of divinatory work preceeded the I Ching -- did not have the modern era's profiency with symbolic manipulation of math and physics.
 However, I truly believe they found much the same form and order in nature to be rediscovered by the West's proto-Rationalists in the Renaissance.
+It is math by intuition.
+Also, the mind is an analytical computer and, if the most efficient way for the mind to make physical predictions is by converging its own analytical models to their numerical complements, then why can't the mind bridge the gap from analytical to numerical simply by sseking the most efficient solutions?

+> In other words, is the secret behind the video of Bruce Lee lighting
+> matchsticks with nunchukus to internalize analytical representations
+> of physical models that account for infinitessimals and the fluid
+> dynamics of air?

+How is this possible?
+How much more efficiently can the mind operate when its analytical models of physics approach near consensus with symbolic/numerical physical laws?
+And, furthermore, can it then apply such physical emulation monadically in concert with other functionality in the mind?
+Wouldn't this be far more efficient than anything the conscious mind could produce?

+#### Bruce Lee seems to embody my neuro-analytical understanding of the human mind

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kl1sS1kVAvA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a name="the-epitomization-of-design-imperatives-motivating-the-shamans-method" />